KerbalMissile/Windy/README.md

 **Dependencies:**
 - Python 3.13+ if you plan on using the window

+**Compatibilites:**
+- Outer Planets Mod
+- Sketchy support with JNSQ / MRKI, may not work as expected but wind is still there, just not tweaked properly.
+Just the stock planets though, not the additions.

 **Incompatibilities:**
 - Any Planet Pack Currently (Planet revamps are fine)
 - Advanced Atmosphere Tools